survivejs/webpack-book/manuscript/handling_styles/02_separating_css.md

 T> If you are getting `Module build failed: CssSyntaxError:` error, make sure your `common` configuration doesn't have a CSS-related section set up.

-## Managing Styles outside of JavaScript
+## Managing Styles Outside of JavaScript

 Even though referring to styling through JavaScript and then bundling is a valid option, it is possible to achieve the same result through an `entry` and [globbinb](https://www.npmjs.com/package/glob).
 The basic idea goes like this: